sriramab/gamamanual/WikiOnly/OperatorsLZ.md

   * a list, containing all the agents of the same species than the left argument (if it is an agent) located at a distance inferior or equal to the third argument to the second argument (agent, geometry or point) considering the first operand topology.

 ```
-list var0 <- neighbors_of (topology(self), self,10); 	// var0 equals all the agents located at a distance lower or equal to 10 to the agent applying the operator considering its topology.
+container var0 <- neighbors_of (topology(self), self,10); 	// var0 equals all the agents located at a distance lower or equal to 10 to the agent applying the operator considering its topology.

 ```